The glass room london

 At first glance, it offers the latest in digital consumer products, such as the newest tablet, fitness tracker or facial recognition software.
 But as visitors go inside, The Glass Room prompts reflection, experimentation, and play, and they find there is nothing for sale.

-- Rolling press coverage of The Glass Room London
+- Press coverage of The Glass Room London

-If you are interested in hosting your own Glass Room Experience, contact email@example.com.
+If you are interested in hosting your own Glass Room Experience, please contact email@example.com.

 KEEP UP TO DATE